 Later, when the dust settled, I thanked the volunteer and asked him why he’d stopped.
 He answered that he knew I was the Biograph’s manager, because a buddy of his had once pointed me out.
 His friend?
 It was the same Oregon Hill street-fighter I’d tackled a year before.

 My assistant thief-chaser also told me his friend assured him I’d dealt fairly with him.
 Consequently, a favor was owed to me.
 Before he left, my collaborator said that in his neighborhood the guys stick together.
 Thus, he’d supported me in my time of need, to help pay off his friend’s debt.
 We shook hands.

 Over the years what connects those two chase scenes has become increasingly more satisfying.
 No doubt that’s because so many times over the years, in dealing with bad luck and other ordinary tests of character, I’ve done nothing to write home about — even the wrong thing.

 At least in this story, maybe, I got it right.

-Dear reader, in spite of the wall-to-wall cynicism of our current age, there really was a time when cheap shots — delivered mostly because you can get away with them, so why not? — were seen in a bad light.
-Returning favors was part of what held things together.
+Dear reader, in spite of the wall-to-wall cynicism of our current age, there really was a time when cheap shots were seen in a bad light.
+Moreover, returning favors was part of what held things together.

 Through the mist of “ghostly rumbles” and “asthmatic whispers,” to some graying hippies, that hasn’t changed.